 My vision is to advance fundamental understanding of multi-agent decision-making in uncertain and dynamic environments.
 Towards this vision, I develop game theory, distributed control, stochastic and data-driven control.
 I address applications ranging from air traffic control and rescue/disaster response robotics to power grid systems.
 The following presentation summarises my research.
 ETH Inaugural Lecture, May 10, 2017.

-T. Tatarenko and M. Kamgarpour, Learning Generalized Nash Equilibria in a Class of Convex Games, IEEE Transactions on Automatic Control, accepted, 2018
+T. Tatarenko and M. Kamgarpour, Learning Generalized Nash Equilibria in a Class of Convex Games, IEEE Transactions on Automatic Control, 2019, to appear

 P. G. Sessa, D. Frick, T. A. Wood and M. Kamgarpour, From Uncertainty Data to Robust Policies for Temporal Logic Planning, Hybrid Systems: Computation and Control, ACM Lecture Notes in Computer Science, to appear, 2018

 O. Karaca, P. G. Sessa, N. Walton and M. Kamgarpour, Designing Coalition-Proof Mechanisms for Auctions over Continuous Goods, IEEE Transactions on Automatic Control, 2019, to appear

-L. Furieri and M. Kamgarpour, The Value of Communication in Synthesizing Controllers given an Information Structure, IEEE Transactions on Automatic Control, 2019, to appear
+L. Furieri and M. Kamgarpour, Unified Approach to Convex Robust Distributed Control given Arbitrary Information Structures, IEEE Transactions on Automatic Control, 2019, to appear